codio-content/Linux-Searching_Files_and_File_Contents/.guides/content/Printing-out-information-1acb.md

 __Why didn't we use double quotes for the 'Hello world!' string?__

 The _bash_ interpreter has a special behaviour when using the `!` bang character for it searches the command history.
-Plus the fact that double quotes are used for string interpolation which we are going to cover on further units.
+Plus the fact that double quotes are used for string interpolation which we are going to cover in future units.

 The way that the `!` character needs to be _echoed_ is by using __single quotes__.
 |||